AgileBIM/FabCOD/docs/wiki/FUNCTIONS.md

 #### Returns
 VOID
 ## Function: Error
-Dispalys to the User, a customer error message as desired by your code.
+Dispalys to the User, a custom error message as desired by your code.

 No additional remarks available
 #### Signature
 Error(Input: ANY)
 #### Arguments
 - **Input** as: ANY
-  - Remarks: Accepts just about any 1 item
+  - Remarks: Accepts just about any 1 item.
 #### Returns
 VOID
 ## Function: Exec
-Execute an external Application, Document or Link
+Execute an external Application, Document or Link.

 No additional remarks available
 #### Signature
 Exec(FullFilePath: STRING, ShowFlags: EXECFLAG, AppParams: STRING, AppWorkingDir: STRING)
 #### Arguments
 - **FullFilePath** as: STRING
-  - Remarks: String represnting fill path and name of EXE, Document or Link.
+  - Remarks: String represnting full path and name of EXE, Document or Link.
 - **ShowFlags** as: EXECFLAG
   - EXEC_DEFAULT
   - EXEC_WAIT
   - EXEC_SHOW_NORMAL
   - EXEC_SHOW_MAX
   - EXEC_SHOW_MIN
-  - Remarks: Number (ENUM) to configure how to display external application.
+  - Remarks: Number (ENUM) to configure how to display the external application.
 - **AppParams** as: STRING
   - Remarks: String paramaters to pass to the external application.
 - **AppWorkingDir** as: STRING